Home

 The eenth degree that is about as high as I can count.
 So please place special emphasis on that point just for me!

 Here is one bit of advice about throwing that I bet will surprise most of you.
-The key to throwing i.e. with power, speed and accuracy is your legs.
+The key to throwing i.e. with power, speed and accuracy is the legs in combination with extended arm leverage and wrist motion.

 Have you ever heard of that old phrase "As momentum goes Mo goes"?
 Me either.

-Basic laws of physics are in play when it comes to throwing a baseball.
+Basic laws of physics are in play when it comes to throwing a baseball using the entire body motion starting from the legs upward.

 Young beginning ball players should be taught early that throwing a ball as hard as you can is not a natural function for the arm to withstand.